Woodpecker2000/Admin-Part-Amazon-Clone/README.md

 This will create merged.pth file in the root folder of this repo.

 Place this file and corresponding (torrentroot)/30B/params.json of model into [/model] folder.

+So you should end up with two files in [/model] folder: merged.pth and params.json.